 Maps may be used to explain where something is, or was, located.

-Likewise, the redrafting and editing of their text is very important.
-Facts and statistics should be checked and rechecked and language edited tightly to ensure the language is clear and concise throughout.
+Likewise, the redrafting and editing of their texts are very important.
+Facts and statistics should be checked and rechecked, and the language is edited tightly to ensure that language is clear and concise throughout.

 The ability to produce a well-written expository essay is a highly beneficial skill for a student to possess as they move through life.
 It encourages good organizational skills and enriches students’ understanding of the world around them.

 And, while we grade their efforts, we might even learn a thing or two ourselves!

 ESSAY WRITING CHECKLIST & RUBRIC BUNDLE